ARMNTL/project-landing-page/README.md

 ### The Header (HTML)

 > Future Me: I like to see the changes for every step.
 Right click `index.html` in the file explorer then Copy Path.
 Paste this in your browser's url input field.
-Refresh it to see any changes in `index.html` and/or `styles.css`.
+Refresh it to see any changes made in `index.html` and/or `styles.css`.

 #### The Top Part: Nav